Postal Life Insurance (PLI)

 • What will happen if I forget to pay my premium of 1 month?

-You can easily pay the premium in the subsequent month by paying a penalty of 1% of the premium rate per month.
+You can pay the missed premium in the following month by paying a penalty of 1% per month, allowing your Post Office Life Insurance Policy to remain active.

 • Is the PLI scheme eligible for an Income tax rebate?